Want to engage with your kids and help them think deeper? These family conversation starters will ignite discussion and critical thinking.

 As I should’ve known, when I asked my kids this question, I didn’t turn them into braggarts or spoiled brats.
 Instead, they answered with honesty and humble realization of how awesome they are: “I love that I know how to draw!”
 “That I can run fast!” or “I like to play.”

-These family conversation starters not only spark interesting discussions, but also help your child grow into a wholesome person.
+These family conversation starters spark discussions and help your child grow into a wholesome person.

 Asking what she’s excited about for the day helps her stay positive and weather even the downsides of her day.
-Talking about what was hard develops grit and perseverance, while remembering what she’s grateful for fills her with a feeling of abundance.
+Talking about what was hard develops grit and perseverance, while being grateful for fills her with a feeling of abundance.

-Start with these six questions, but most importantly, follow your child’s lead and keep the conversations going.
+Start with these six questions, but most importantly, follow her lead and keep the conversations going.
 There’s always something to learn with these family conversation starters.

 At least now you won’t be stuck with “How was your day?” and the always predictable “Good” as your only response.